Opt-Out / Use the Unitary Patent?

 Let’s be realistic - enforcement costs

-The enforcement of a unitary patent will be more expensive than one is used to in German court proceedings.
+The enforcement of a unitary patent is more expensive than one is used to in German court proceedings.
 Our estimate: About twice as expensive.
 But that’s no wonder: You also get a lot more for it.
 A judgment with effect for many countries, with legal certainty.

 Service & Info